gokhansincar/poco/support/JS/ressources/functions-methods.md

-# JAVASCRIPT - FUNCTIONS AND METHODS
+# JAVASCRIPT - FUNCTIONS (or METHODS if part of a Class)

 <br>